It’s already a few days past the Summer Solstice and I am noticing a sadness as we slip down inexorably towards shorter days and longer nights.

 Oh sweetheart (says my Inner Life-Coach), what a thing to say!
 Only three days ago you were battling with day and night temperatures that you could hardly tolerate, and longing for the sun to abate!
 Looking for shade, and moderation, and wanting to hide from whatever is “too full on”.
 (Yet also curious about risk-taking, at the extremes…)

 Yes, it is possible to long for a thing and also to dread it at the same time, and my relationship with sunlight is an example of that.
 And that’s where my deeper longing for a sense of ease, balance, and equilibrium comes in.
-A hunger towards the middle ground of my sunflower, the soft cushiony disc florets that sustain bumblebees with their pollen, and – thus pollinated – develop seeds that will become the next generation of smiling optimistic sunflowers.
+A hunger towards the middle ground of my Inner Sunflower, the soft cushiony disc florets that sustain Bumblebees with their pollen, and – thus pollinated – develop seeds that will become the next generation of smiling optimistic sunflowers.

-For over five years I have been grounding myself by embodied movement practice, within a supportive community of souls, with Cambsdance www.cambsdance.org
+Since 2012 [up to 2020 when I moved permanently to Scotland] I have been grounding myself by embodied movement practice, within a supportive community of souls, with Cambsdance.

 Dance is at the core (coeur) of my being and helps me to express with my body the poetry of my inner heart.